What are you passionate about? I'm passionate about lots of different things. One of the things I like is hip-hop culture..

 I got 3 students up to the front and got them to do some breakdancing moves.
 I showed them what to do, got them to do it - and increased the difficulty of the moves gradually.
 We made sure that all of them got prizes and got everyone to give them a shout and a cheer as they were doing their breaking moves!

 If you can't do something like this, get them to do something you feel passionate about!
+For example you could bring along a cajon, play a few rhythms and then get someone to copy you.
+Or do something with a guitar or other instrument that isn't expensive !!

 Another thing I'm passionate about is something that God is passionate about - it's poverty and looking out for those who are less fortunate than we are.